lestercardoz11/car6on/README.md

 # Car6on
 This project uses <a href="https://triptocarbon.com/">Trip to Carbon API</a>, which calculates the carbon emission for travel.
-This project was created using Lavarel and MySQL.
+This project was created using Laravel and MySQL.

 ## Setup
 1. Download the Laravel installer using Composer: `composer global require laravel/installer`